-Human trafficking remains one of world’s most profitable criminal industries, but recent initiatives show governments and activists across the Americas are developing new and innovative strategies to tackle the illicit trade.
+Human trafficking remains one of the world’s most profitable criminal industries, but recent initiatives show governments and activists across the Americas are developing new and innovative strategies to tackle the illicit trade.

-Latin America and the Caribbean are filled with source, transit and destination countries for trafficked people.
+Latin America and the Caribbean are filled with source, transit, and destination countries for trafficked people.
 Organized crime groups often traffic both adults and children for forced labor or, more commonly, for sexual exploitation.

 While authorities across the region have struggled to effectively tackle human trafficking, recent approaches to combating the crime offer some hope for the future.
 On this year's World Day against Trafficking in Persons, InSight Crime examines five forward-looking ways to fight this criminal activity.

 In the past year, some Latin American countries have launched public awareness campaigns that specifically target populations most likely to fall victim to human trafficking.